 Covid costs Aer Lingus €1bn in lost profits and cash burn, says chief executive

-Aer Lingus’s real losses from Covid-19 have been around €1 billion, the airline’s chief executive, Lynn Embleton, told politicians on Tuesday.
+Aer Lingus’s real losses from Covid-19 have been around €1 billion, the airline’s chief executive, Lynne Embleton, told politicians on Tuesday.

 Addressing the Oireachtas Committee on Transport and Communications, Ms Embleton pointed out that Aer Lingus continued to lose €1 million a day in the face of Government pandemic travel curbs.